A Tour of Panama City

 Street corner, Casco Viejo.

 The whole district is a mix of old, crumbling buildings and new, hip businesses.
-It felt a little like York Blvd back home, but a lot more tightly packed, like if York Blvd was in New Orleans.
+It felt a little like York Blvd back home in Los Angeles, but a lot more tightly packed, like if York Blvd was in New Orleans.

 This is a former brothel in Casco Viejo.
 You can tell because of the leg.